a.k.a. Hack Sprint

 If the Product Owner does not invest time understanding the value of the PBIs that the team has proposed for the Product Backlog, this approach solves that problem as well.
 The Product Owner might order the Product Backlog according to the perceived low market value of the team’s proposals so they end near the bottom of the backlog.
 But if the Development Team occasionally or periodically gets to decide freely which items they will take into the Sprint, their own PBIs will also eventually get attention.

-An example is Google’s most famous management philosophies called “Google Fridays.”
+An example is one of Google’s most famous management philosophies called “Google Fridays.”
 Some products that came out of this activity are: Google News, Gmail, and even AdSense.
 Gabrielle Benefield relates a story about introducing this idea at Yahoo!

 In 2003 I came up with the idea of Hack Sprints, as some teams were complaining that the pace was relentless with Scrum, and that they never had time to draw breath and just think.
 The idea was to have the entire team decide what they wanted to work on for that Sprint.
 It’s like the idea of using 20% of one’s time for undirected work (“Google Fridays”), but more focused.
 They did it about every 6th sprint as I recall.